IMIO/.github/profile/README.md

 ## Get Involved

 We welcome contributions and collaborations from developers, municipalities, and organizations interested in enhancing public service delivery through open-source solutions.
-Explore our repositories and join us in building innovative tools for local governments.
+Explore our repositories and join us in building innovative tools for local authorities.

 For more information, visit our website: [https://www.imio.be](https://www.imio.be)